 Generally, the notes apply to all columns across the row.

-Note 1 - Congressional oversight agencies include GAO, MedPAC, and CBO.
+Note 1-Congressional oversight agencies include GAO, MedPAC, and CBO.
 CRS is considered a Congressional oversight agency, but only when acting on behalf of a committee pursuant to its authority in 2 U.S.C. § 166(d)(1).
 Otherwise, CRS is considered to be an external entity.
 Note also that OIG has authority independent of both sections 1860D-12 and 1860D-15 of the Social Security Act to collect data.

-Note 2 - CMS will encrypt all beneficiary identifiers unless they are needed.
+Note 2-CMS will encrypt all beneficiary identifiers unless they are needed.
 An example of where they might be needed is linkage to another dataset.
 When CMS sends real identifiers in order to permit the requestor to link files, CMS will encrypt identifiers during transmission, provide a link key to unencrypt the files, allow the linkage, and then require the requestor to re-encrypt identifiers.
-Public disclosure of research results will not include beneficiary identifying information.
+Public disclosure of research results will

-Note 3 -In general, CMS will link the Part D claims to plan level benefits and formulary data if needed by the requestor, and then encrypt the plan ID.
-However, CMS will not link certain information if it will lead to a de facto identification of the plan.
-CMS may develop plan specific performance measures which are publicly reported.
+Note 3-In general, CMS will not link certain information if it will lead to a de facto identification of the plan.
+CMS may develop plan specific per-land the second s formance measures which are publicly reported.

-Note 4 - CMS will link to physician characteristics from CMS files if needed by the requestor.
-Generally, when CMS sends real identifiers in order to permit the requestor to link files, CMS will encrypt identifiers during transmission, provide a link key to unencrypt the files, allow the linkage, and then require the requestor to re-encrypt identifiers.

-Note 5- To the extent available, CMS will provide pharmacy characteristics from CMS files.
+Note 4-CMS will link to physician characteristics from CMS files if needed by the requestor.
+Generally, when CMS sends real identifiers in order to permit the requestor to link files, CMS will encrypt identifiers during transmission, provide a link key to unencrypt the files, allow the link-age, and then require the requestor to re-encrypt identifiers.
+Note 5-To the extent available, CMS will provide pharmacy characteristics from CMS files.
 However, CMS will not release pharmacy ID, together with drug cost information, in order to guard against the disclosure of negotiated price information.

-Note 6 - Generally, CMS will aggregate ingredient cost, dispensing fee, and sales tax at the individual claim level.
+Note 6-Generally, CMS will aggregate ingredient cost, dispensing fee, and sales tax at the individual claim level.
 Upon request, CMS will exclude sales tax from the aggregation at the individual claim level if necessary for the project.